Hillary: Bernie Is Just a Career Politician and ‘Nobody Likes Him’

-Hillary Clinton has taken herself off the sidelines in the race for the Democratic presidential nomination with a brutal condemnation of Sen. Bernie Sanders, his campaign team, and his supporters.
+Hillary Clinton has taken herself off the sidelines of the race for the Democratic presidential nomination with a brutal condemnation of Sen. Bernie Sanders, his campaign team, and his supporters.

-In an interview with the Hollywood Reporter to promote the upcoming Hulu documentary, Hillary, Clinton made it absolutely clear she wants Sanders nowhere near the 2020 nomination.
-She accused him and his team of relentlessly attacking Democratic women, and threw her support behind Sen. Elizabeth Warren who has faced abuse for claiming Sanders told her that a woman couldn’t win the election during a private meeting.
+In an interview with The Hollywood Reporter to promote the upcoming Hulu documentary, Hillary, Clinton made it absolutely clear she wants Sanders nowhere near the 2020 nomination.
+She accused him and his team of relentlessly attacking Democratic women, and threw her support behind Sen. Elizabeth Warren, who has faced abuse for claiming Sanders told her during a private meeting that a woman couldn’t win the election.

 Asked if that assessment still stood, Clinton said yes and then went further.
 She refused to say whether she would endorse him if her party chose him as its 2020 candidate, but made it clear that she hoped that would not happen by launching a stinging attack on the entire Sanders 2020 operation.